risingwavelabs/risingwave/docs/developer/benchmark_tool/state_store.md

 - `--statistics`
   - Detailed statistics of storage backend

-- `--calibrate-metric`
+- `--calibrate-histogram`
   - Print performance by both self-measured metric and the state store metric system.
-This can be used to calibrate metric parameters, especially bucket specification.
+This can be used to calibrate histogram parameters, especially bucket specification.

 # Metrics